mrworf/iceshelf/README.iceshelf-restore.md

 # Usage

-In it's simplest form, you must provide the same configuration file as used by `iceshelf` and a directory holding the backup.
+In it's simplest form, you must provide the same configuration file as used by `iceshelf` and one of the files from the backup.
 This will simply validate your backup and if valid, the exit code will be `0` while if there is an issue, you'll be told what and it also returns a non-zero exit code.

 Note!
 If the archive is corrupt, it will only tell you if there is the possibility to repair it.
 It is *NO GUARANTEE* that you actually can.